kindista/kindista/src/facebook.md

 [ ] create an invitation with a special token
-[ ] use the token in the signup (enroll) url passed to the send-dialog [ ] when signing a person up, if they are FB friends with the inviter, add them to kindista friends as host
+[ ] use the token in the signup (enroll) url passed to the send-dialog [ ] when signing a person up, if they are FB friends with the inviter, add them to kindista friends as host [ ] invitation via gratitude

+#FAQs
+[ ] how do I share my offers/req/grat on facebook?
+[ ] how do I tag my fb friends in gratitude?

 #FB login
 https://developers.facebook.com/docs/facebook-login/multiple-providers